OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ```

-Try these out for yourself using theÂ [Script Console](/docs/home/administration/script-console.md)!
+Try these out for yourself using the [Script Console](/docs/home/administration/script-console.md)!

 ## Error handling